 Malaga Store has the same timetable as the tourist office.
 Daily 9am to 6pm.

 Top tip – the Museum of Malaga shop also does a tasteful line in Moorish-inspired gifts.

-Several shops in Malaga sell locally-produced olive oils (see Food from Malaga above).
+Several shops in Malaga sell locally-produced olive oils.
 The Gourmet Experience section of El Corte Inglés also has a good range of Malaga olive oils.
 If you’d like to try before you buy, Los Patios de Beatas organises olive oil tasting sessions.
 Find out more here.